Best Black Friday Fitness Equipment Deals See Deals

 The Garage Gym Reviews team consists of certified personal trainers, CrossFit coaches and nutrition coaches—each with hours upon hours of experience with everything you’d need to build out an epic home gym, from specialty barbells to treadmills of all sizes.

 Not only that, our testers have had hands-on experience with all NordicTrack products currently available on the market.
-Most recently, GGR writer and tester Caroline Lubinksy went to the iFIT headquarters in Utah to test out the redesign of the NordicTrack Commercial 2450.
+Most recently, GGR writer and tester Caroline Lubinksy went to the iFIT headquarters in Utah to assess the redesign of the NordicTrack Commercial 2450 using our fitness equipment testing methodology.

 NordicTrack Commercial 2450